fchastanet/bash-tools/README.md

     * **Functions::checkCommandExists** check if command specified exists or exits with error message if not
     * **Functions::isWindows** determine if the script is executed under windows (git bash, wsl)
     * **Functions::quote** quote a string replace ' with \'
+    * **Functions::addTrap** add a trap to existing trap or simply set the trap if no existing trap
   * UI
     * **UI::askToContinue** ask the user if he wishes to continue a process
     * **UI::askYesNo** ask the user a confirmation